-The 4C's has recently formed a Facebook group where members can disseminate information related to the antique auto hobby in Connecticut.
-The Facebook group is "Connecticut Council of Car Clubs."
-Feel free to join.
+The 4C's has recently formed a Facebook group were members can disseminate information related to the antique auto hobby in Connecticut.
+The Facebook group name is "Connecticut Council of Car Clubs."
+Feel free to join the group.

 You can receive this 4C's newsletter by Email.
 If you don't already get the newsletter by a .pdf attachment to an Email and would like to, send your name and whether you are an individual member, or what club you are a member of, to dabajumpaa@aol.com.
-Also, if you are willing to help the 4C's reduce its expenses by accepting the newsletter via Email only, let us know.
+Also, if you would let us know whether you are willing to help the 4C's reduce its mailing and printing expenses by accepting the newsletter via Email only, please include that in your Email to us.